lin-stephanie/obsidian-url-display/README.md

 - Extract external URLs in the active note (including [kanban](https://github.com/mgmeyers/obsidian-kanban)) and show them in the pane.
 - Customize the content displayed in the pane through plugin settings page, including deduplicate URLs, ignore file property, use alias, show favicon, show indicator icon, hover link preview...
+- When switching between notes, the URL list is automatically refreshed to the current note; if the URL list is locked, it remains unchanged.
 - Left-click to navigate to the location of the URL in the active note.
 - Middle-click (or click the navigation icon for special case) to open the URL in a new browser tab.
 - Right-click to copy URL or conduct a global search.